dmarcos/aframe-motion-capture-components/README.md

 ## Usage

-### WebVR Recording
+### Avatar Recording

+An avatar is the representation of a user.
+Use the `avatar-recorder` to record headset and tracked controller poses as well as controller events (i.e., button presses and touches).

-Set the `avatar-recorder` on the scene.
-Make sure your controllers have `id`s.
+1. Set the `avatar-recorder` component on the `<a-scene>` element.
+2. Make sure your controllers have `id`s.
-Then hit `<space>` to toggle recording.
-A JSON will automatically be downloaded once the recording finishes.
+3. Hit `<space>` to start recording.
+4. Record movements and controller events.
+5. Hit `<space>` again to stop recording.
+6. You'll have an option to save the JSON file.
+6. The recording will play from `localStorage`.

 ```html
 <a-scene avatar-recorder>